 Whether you’re planning on making a long-term investment or not, think ahead to when you might need to sell the property.
-The dead cheap terrace sandwiched between a kebab shop and a pub might seem like a good buy now, but think on: how easy will it be to sell in a few years?
-Probably very difficult, which might cause you problems.

 Be sensible: would you want to live in the property?
 If there is anything that might put off potential buyers in the future, think twice before snapping up the property, even if it’s a great price.